kubewarden/docs/docs/testing-policies/03-cluster-operators.md

 ## Automation

-All these steps shown above can be automated using [bats](https://github.com/bats-core/bats-core).
+All these steps, shown above, can be automated using [bats](https://github.com/bats-core/bats-core).

 You can write a series of tests and integrate their execution inside your existing CI and CD pipelines.